blastedryan/447-Petfinder/README.md

 Run the tests for test_html.py before this test (search.json must have something in it).
 Using Pytest either in Pycharm or Terminal you can run every test in the file tests/test_query.py or individual tests.

+Tests can also be run with Pytest inside of tests/test_default.py and tests/test_types_breeds.py

 Each test is its own function inside of the file starting with the word ‘test’.

 Information on how to use Pytest in Pycharm can be found here: https://www.jetbrains.com/help/pycharm/pytest.html#enable-pytest and